'Enough is enough:' Doug Ford says municipalities will be given 'enhanced tools' to respond to encampments

 -

-Snow squall warning issued for Simcoe County, with up to 30 cm of snow accumulation likely
+Snow squall warning issued for Simcoe County, with up to 50 cm of snow possible

-Snow squall warnings for Barrie and surrounding areas, with snow accumulations up to 30 centimetres likely.
+Snow squall warnings for most of central Ontario with snow accumulations up to 50 centimetres likely.

 -